-Visitation policies and guidelines are changing rapidly, please see our updates for the most current information.
+Visitation policies and guidelines may change, please see our updates for the most current information.

 Kelsey (taken From an article in Living magazine): While checking in to Texas Health Presbyterian Hospital Rockwall, Kelsey’s OB-gyn, Dr. Karen Slabas, called and said she had been reviewing her scan and wanted to use the da Vinci robot, instead of the laparoscope, to remove the tumors.
 “She said, ‘I really think I can save more ovarian tissue that way,’” Kelsey explained.
 “I told (Dr. Slabas) her I’ll take babies over a pretty belly any day!”